DanWBR/dwsim/README.md

-# DWSIM - Open Source Process Simulator
+## DWSIM - Open Source Process Simulator
 Copyright 2008-2017 Daniel Medeiros, Gregor Reichert, Gustavo León

+DWSIM is a software for modeling, simulation and optimization of steady-state chemical processes.

+### License

+DWSIM is licensed under the GNU General Public License (GPL) Version 3.

-# Supported Operating Systems
+### Supported Operating Systems

-- Windows with .NET Framework 4.0 or newer
+- Windows with .NET Framework 4.5 or newer
 - Linux with Mono 4.0 or newer
 - macOS with Mono 4.0 or newer